reactjs/react.dev/content/docs/implementation-notes.md

 ### Unmounting

 Now that we have internal instances that hold onto their children and the DOM nodes, we can implement unmounting.
-For a composite component, unmounting calls a lifecycle hook and recurses.
+For a composite component, unmounting calls a lifecycle method and recurses.

 ```js
 class CompositeComponent {